adith-prabukumar/Scraping-Product-Codes/Scarping-Product-Codes.md

 ## Conclusion

 Here we saw what Product codes are and its different types- UPC, EAN, ASIN, ISBN.
 We also saw data providers that analyse products from various platforms to see its trends and gain insights.
-We also looked the various UPC databases and checked how we can create theses databases of our own.
+We also looked the various UPC databases and checked how we can create these databases of our own.